Sn0wye/Sn0wye/README.md

 - 🌱 I’m currently learning HTML, CSS, JavaScript, ReactJS, Node.JS.
 - 👯 I’m looking to collaborate on Web Projects
 - 💬 Ask me about ...
-- 📫 How to reach me: https://www.linkedin.com/in/gabriel-trzimajewski/ or https://twitter.com/GabTrzimajewski
+- 📫 How to reach me: https://www.linkedin.com/in/gabriel-trzimajewski/ or @GabTrzimajewski